vjekoart/tq-contact-list/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Functionality

-### Modifications

-1. Snackbar: UI component which should notify the user when action is completed.
-2. Transition of UI elements, e.g. in hover, active and similar states.
-3. Clear button in search field: UI element visible when search input field has more than zero characters.
-4. Loading indicator: UI element visible when an application is waiting for network response.

 ### Form Validations